Fri 4 Jun 13:00-14:00

-For this Lunchtime talk we are delighted to be joined by Furaha Asani Watershed's new Research Lead.
-Furaha will discussing vaccines, currently very much in the public eye due to Covid-19 and their place in popular culture.
+For this Lunchtime talk we are delighted to be joined by again Furaha Asani Watershed's new Research Lead for her second Lunchtime talk.
+Furaha will discussing the relationship between borders, migrants and technology.

 After a year of high intensities, SWCTN Inclusion Producer, Jazlyn Pinckney, talks about the strategies that allow compassion, innovation & artistry to flourish in how we consider the work of inclusion.

 We are delighted to be joined by Resident David Smee.
 David will reflect on his career learning thus far; from idea rejection by BT, embracing life as an "intrapreneur", to linking robotics & animals to benefit conservation.

 For this talk we are joined by Bronnie McCarthy & Michael Armstrong from BBC Research & Development who will be introducing and showcasing - BBC Makerbox: tools for new forms of media.

 Fri 30 Apr 13:00-14:00